thiagofranca85/Learning-Github/README.md

 1. I know how to push modifications to Github.
 2. Changing README throught the GitHub site to do the 'PULL' command.
 3. Update the README text.
+4. Creating a new file, ADDing it and Pushing it.